S. M. Junaid Zaidi

 Syed Muhammed Junaid Zaidi; known as S. M. Junaid Zaidi (born 19 July 1949) is a Pakistani scientist, entrepreneur and educator.
 He is the founding rector of the COMSATS University Islamabad.

-Junaid Zaidi(S.I, H.I) took the post of the Executive Director of Commission on Science and Technology for Sustainable Development (COMSATS) in Islamabad, Pakistan on February 27, 2017.
+Junaid Zaidi (S.I, H.I) took the post of the Executive Director of Commission on Science and Technology for Sustainable Development (COMSATS) in Islamabad, Pakistan on February 27, 2017.

 Early life and education

 Junaid Zaidi was born in Rawalpindi in 1949.
 After getting his master's degrees in Mathematics and Physics from the University of the Punjab, in 1981 he got another degree in Operations Research from the University of Birmingham.
 He completed his doctoral work at the University of Birmingham in 1984, specializing in optimization of algorithms on networking.
-On July 19, 2012, Lancaster University, UK, conferred on Zaidi the Honorary Degree of Doctor of Science.
+On July 19, 2012, Lancaster University, UK, conferred on Zaidi an Honorary Degree of Doctor of Science.

 Positions held

 He has served the government of Pakistan as the Director General of the National Center for Technology Transfer, (1991–95) and as "Scientific Secretary & Chief S&T" with the Pakistan Council for Science and Technology (1995–98).

-From 1998 to 2017 he was the Founder Rector of the COMSATS University Islamabad (CUI), which was awarded Charter by the Government of Pakistan in 2000.
-After retiring from CUI, he is serving as the Executive Director of COMSATS, since March 2017.
+From 1998 to 2017 he was the founder Rector of the COMSATS University Islamabad (CUI), which was awarded charter by the Government of Pakistan in 2000.
+After retiring from CUI, he has been serving as the Executive Director of COMSATS, since March 2017.